Come to Me, Nice Butterfly: Our Car Is Big and Green

 The song "Our Car is Big and Green" was written by Bergstein earlier, in 1940, to the tune of a traditional Swedish song "Vi gå över daggstänkta berg" ("We walk over dew-sprinkled mountains") first published in 1906.
-Later it turned out that the tune originated much earlier, likely in 15h-16th centuries as a mercenaries' march.
+Later it was found that the tune originated much earlier, likely in 15h-16th centuries as a mercenaries' march.
 The tune is known in a number of European countries, and its first usage in the land of Israel predates "Our Car".

 At that time Bergstein lived in kibbutz Gvat, while Kantor lived in Na'an, which resulted in a minor controversy: the verse "Our Car" is about a truck that carried produce from Gvat to Tnuva.
 However, the trucks Kantor saw were different from that from Gvat, and when the truck from Gvat was restored, the restorers asked the publishers to make a new picture, based on the actual truck.
 As of 2009 the publishers were not ready to make a decision about the request.